microsoft/ApplicationInsights-JS/README.md

 For versions after 3.1.2, these components are **turned on by default**.
 See [feature opt-in status](./docs/WebConfig.md) for more details.

+For users behind a firewall, see [how to disable fetching from default CfgSync CDN](./docs/WebConfig.md#basic-usage).

 ## Single Page Applications

 By default, this SDK will **not** handle state based route changing that occurs in single page applications.
 To enable automatic route change tracking for your single page application, you can add `enableAutoRouteTracking: true` to your setup configuration.